 - improve student learning by accurately determining current performance as well as areas of future need and development.

-• To assist teachers in planning to the point of need and differentiating the curriculum for student learning.
+- assist teachers in planning to the point of need and differentiating the curriculum for student learning.

 Assessment requires a mix of summative assessment of learning to determine and report what the student has learned, formative assessment to guide future learning, and ongoing assessment to focus teacher feedback alongside student self-assessment and reflection.
-Fundamentally, assessment will be used to guide future lessons and learning, rather than simply a prelude to reporting achievement.
+Fundamentally, assessment will be used to guide future lessons and learning, rather than simply as a prelude to reporting achievement.

 - Self-assessments/reflections by students against individual learning goals will be a feature of our assessment regime.

 - Item analysis of NAPLAN results will focus on both individual and cohort future learning.

-This policy will be reviewed as part of the school’s three-year review cycle.
+This policy was last ratified by School Council on 15/06/2020 and will be reviewed as part of the school’s three-year review cycle.